erizov/Professor/semester_13/lecture_89_defi/derivatives/school.en.md

-# Derivatives
+# Derivatives (DeFi)

 ## Simple Explanation

-Derivatives (DeFi) is an algorithm used to solve specific problems in computer science.
+Derivatives (DeFi) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying derivatives to solve specific tasks in derivatives;
-- using derivatives in production systems for data processing;
-- integrating derivatives into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of derivatives:
+Consider a specific example of how derivatives (defi) works:

-1. Data preparation: input data for derivatives (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of derivatives to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the derivatives algorithm do?
+1. What does the derivatives (defi) algorithm do?
-2. In what situations is derivatives used?
+2. In what situations is derivatives (defi) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does derivatives handle edge cases?
+1. How does derivatives (defi) handle edge cases?
-2. What are the advantages and disadvantages of derivatives?
+2. What are the advantages and disadvantages of derivatives (defi)?
-3. Can the performance of derivatives be improved?
+3. Can the performance of derivatives (defi) be improved?

 ### Advanced

-1. What is the time complexity of derivatives?
+1. What is the time complexity of derivatives (defi)?
-2. How does derivatives work with large volumes of data?
+2. How does derivatives (defi) work with large volumes of data?
-3. How can derivatives be optimized?
+3. How can derivatives (defi) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the derivatives algorithm.
+Perform a simple operation with the derivatives (defi) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the derivatives algorithm to a more complex dataset.
+Apply the derivatives (defi) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the derivatives algorithm in a programming language.
+Write an implementation of the derivatives (defi) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.